Pinaki82/crefvim2/README.md

 # crefvim2
+CRefVim2: a C-reference manual for Vim, originally created by Christian Habermann.

+This is a mirror of https://www.vim.org/scripts/script.php?script_id=614
-CRefVim2, originally created by Christian Habermann.
-CRefVim : a C-reference manual for Vim.
+CRefVim: a C-reference manual for Vim.